arjanjohan/scaffold-sui-docs/docs/components/address.md

 1. The block explorer of the connected wallet's network (if a wallet is connected)
 2. The block explorer of the mainnet (if no wallet is connected)

-This component is useful for displaying user addresses, contract addresses, or any IOTA address in a user-friendly manner.
+This component is useful for displaying user addresses, contract addresses, or any Sui address in a user-friendly manner.

 ## Screenshot
 ![wallet button example](../../static/img/address.png)